dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

     cared to question the business model (it's intellectual property and improvements on voice search)

-#### abstract usage of phonemic elements purely for their texture & rhtymic qualities
+#### abstract usage of phonemic elements purely for their texture & rhythmic qualities

 - with computationally generated/transformed lyrics that preserve some hidden meaning (or perhaps create some unconscious meaning in those